Join our mobile Rapid Response Network!

 Now that the bald eagle is no longer on the Endangered Species list, we must ensure it is adequately protected against reckless development and other threats that can disturb eagles and affect their survival.

-We also promote “Smart from the Start” renewable energy siting, to keep wind farms out of migratory pathways and promote innovative technology that deters eagles and other birds from turbines.
+Defenders is fighting this administration’s efforts to preference dirty fossil fuel energy.
+We also promote “Smart from the Start” renewable energy siting, to keep wind farms out of migratory pathways, and we promote innovative technology that deters eagles and other birds from turbines.

 What You Can Do